South Bristol Amateur Radio Club

 Tables 5 and 6 below shows the breakdown of stations worked by country on each band:

 On 2m, the best DX was recorded into Spain at 948km.
 Sadly this represented our one and only opening this far south.
-The Spainish station asked if we were QRV on 70cm and attempted to contact our 70cm station after completing our 2m QSO.
-Sadly although the 70cm team could hear something it was not possible to complete what would have been a truely amazing 70cm QSO.
+The Spanish station asked if we were QRV on 70cm and attempted to contact our 70cm station after completing our 2m QSO.
+Sadly although the 70cm team could hear something it was not possible to complete what would have been a truly amazing 70cm QSO.

 After Spain the distances dropped sharply, the next crop of distant stations were all in the 600km – 700km bracket and included a Scottish station and three German stations in descending order of distance.